 Tweed was always considered a working fabric, or an essential piece of kit for the country gentleman once the stalking shooting seasons opened.
 A tweed jacket was a must at luncheon, finished off with a pair of cavalry twills and the beloved English brogues.
 Over the years, The Sporting Lodge has sourced tweed from its favourite suppliers in Scotland and Northern England – and these suppliers now manufacture tweed for the world’s finest designers.
-Once we rubbed shoulders with a grandfather kitting out his grandson with his first shooting suit; now we find we are buying with the likes of designers such as Vivienne Westwood and RRL by Ralph Lauren .
+Once we rubbed shoulders with a grandfather kitting out his grandson with his first shooting suit, now we find ourselves buying from the likes of designers such as Vivienne Westwood and RRL by Ralph Lauren.

 This time-honoured cloth is now seen in all our high street stores in all colours of the spectrum, to suit the needs of the fashionista and all pockets.
-We continue to purvey brands that only manufacture with British tweed; be they French, Italian or German manufacturers.
-One English manufacturer worthy of mention is Purdey , one of the oldest gun makers in the world, who produce exquisite tweed clothing all made in the UK.
-This tweed is of a mid-weight construction, and every detail of their clothing manufacture is tried and tested on all shapes and sizes of men and women.
-Their tweed is made to be worn for years, hence woven from the finest wool, and constructed to allow freedom of movement whether in the field or driving to work.
+We continue to purvey brands that manufacture only in British tweed, whether French, Italian, or German.
+One English manufacturer worthy of mention is Purdey, one of the oldest gun makers in the world, who produce exquisite tweed clothing all made in the UK.
+This tweed is mid-weight, and every detail of their clothing manufacturing is tested on all shapes and sizes of men and women.
+Their tweed is made to be worn for years, hence woven from the finest wool, and constructed to allow freedom of movement, whether in the field or driving to work.

 What to look for when buying tweed?